uofu-emb/rtos/labs/3.threads/README.md

 ### Activity 5
 1. Write a test for the functionality of the thread.
 2. Write a test showing the thread will deadlock.
+    1. Recall your test will need to kill the deadlocked threads before it can complete.
 3. Create a new version of the code that will not deadlock.
 4. Write a test showing the thread will not deadlock.